raff7/HRED-Chatbot/README.md

+Keras implementation of HRED architecture.
+To use the code.

-Keras implementation of HRED architecture. run.py either create a new network and begin training, or it load a pre-existing model, and continue training it (change this setting with the constat "Load_Model" in Constants.py
+run.py : Start the training of HRED.it can either create a new network and begin training, or load a pre-existing model and restart from where it left(change this setting with the constat "Load_Model" in Constants.py

-chatbot.py loads the model and starts a conversation.
+chatbot.py: loads the model and starts a conversation.